grafana/k8s-monitoring-helm/examples/pod-labels/README.md

 ## Logs

 Also, the Pod logs gathered and sent to Loki do not have their Pod's Kubernetes labels attached.
-This is easily enabled with a relabeling rule.
+This is enabled with a relabeling rule.
 In the example below, the `app.kubernetes.io/instance` Kubernetes label (discovered by the [discovery.kubernetes component](https://grafana.com/docs/alloy/latest/reference/components/discovery.kubernetes/#pod-role)) is set to the `instance` label on the log message: